grettke/help/help.md

     ID: 57C69AB7-A317-4823-ABBF-7DE8A5E2151C

-A stable version of Org-Mode is provided OOTB.
-It&rsquo;s release cycle is tied to EMACS release cycle.
+Every new EMACS releases comes with the latest stable Org-Mode release.
 To get hot-fixes, cutting edge features, and easy patch creation though, you need to use the version from Git.

-The [directions](http://orgmode.org/manual/Installation.html) of how to run Org-Mode from Git are detailed and clear.
+These detailed and clear [directions](http://orgmode.org/manual/Installation.html) explain how ot run Org-Mode from Git.
 The only thing worth mentioning again is that in order to use **any** version of Org-Mode other than the one that comes OOTB you **must** load Org-Mode **before** anything else in your initialization file.
-This can be surprisingly easy to do!
+It is easy to do!
 When you get unexpected Org-Mode behavior be sure to stop and investigate `org-version` and decide whether or not it is what you expect and prepare an ECM if necessary.